 - The Authority.
 The Authority will review and consider this Final EIR/EIS, including the comments on the revised document, to understand the potential environmental impacts, alternatives, and mitigation measures before deciding whether and how to approve the Project. - Reclamation.
 Reclamation will review and consider this Final EIR/EIS, including the comments on the revised document, to understand the potential environmental impacts, alternatives, and mitigation measures before deciding whether to participate in the Project and issue approvals and agreements for the Project. - The CWC.
-This Final EIR/EIS will fulfill one of the statutory requirements before the CWC can schedule a Final Funding Hearing.
-In addition, the CWC will use this Final EIR/EIS, including the comments on the revised document, in combination with required Project permits and agreements to make a decision on the Project's final funding award.
+The CWC will use information in this Final EIR/EIS in combination with the Feasibility Report currently being drafted by the Authority to determine if the Project remains eligible for Proposition 1 funding.
+In addition, the CWC will use this Final EIR/EIS, including the comments on the revised document, in combination with future Project permits and agreements to approve the Project's final funding award.